 Lulworth Cove is in the village of West Lulworth and has a number of cafes, pubs, restaurants and a fish & chip shop.

-11:10am Bournemouth Pier – Bus Stop behind Hot Rocks Restaurant
+11:10 Bournemouth Pier – Bus stop behind Hot Rocks restaurant

 Please note, it is important that the tour departs on time so that all passengers can enjoy the tour.
-If you are coming to Bournemouth by train or coach on the day, please plan to be in Bournemouth at least an hour before the departure time to allow for any delays, as we cannot wait for you if you are running late, and we do not offer refunds or rescheduling if you miss the tour.
+If you are coming to Bournemouth by train or coach on the day, please plan to be in Bournemouth at least an hour before the departure time to allow for any delays.
+To ensure the tour runs smoothly we are not able to wait for late passengers.

 Please also note that whilst every effort is made to stick to the above timings, they are approximate and traffic congestion and hold-ups do occur, particularly in the peak summer season.
-We advise you not to book your onward travel until at least after 17:30, and if you can have an open ticket.
+We advise you not to book your return travel until at least after 18:00, and if you can, have an open ticket.

-Lots of our passengers come down from London etc on the day and then after the tour have a few hours in Bournemouth before returning home later.
+Many of our passengers come down from London for the day and then after the tour have a few hours in Bournemouth before returning home later.